yuetl3mr/ChatWithSite/README.md

-﻿# NotebookAI
+﻿# ChatWithSite

-NotebookAI is a website that integrates AI to help users chat with their own data or chat with any website in the world.
+ChatWithSite is a website that integrates AI to help users chat with their own data or chat with any website in the world.

 ## Demo